pfhayes/pySMAC/doc/quickstart.rst

 as a dictionary with parameter name - parameter value as key-value pairs.

-The reason why an object is created before a minimization function is called will become clear in the section *Advanced configuration of pySMAC*
+The reason why an object is created before a minimization function is called will become clear in the section :ref:`advanced_configuration`.

-As already mentioned above, the found function value is not competative to other optimizers on the *standard Branin function* which can exploit the coninuity of x1 and x2, but cannot be applied out of the box to our modified version.
-The output of running the example here reads:
+The output of the code could look like this:

 .. code-block:: html

-    Lowest function value found: 0.521565
+        Lowest function value found: 1.691811
-    Parameter setting {'x3': 0, 'x2': 2.3447806193471035, 'x1': 3.280718422274644}
+        Parameter setting {'x3': '1', 'x1': '0.9327937187899629', 'x4': '1', 'x2': '1'}

-The true minimium is at (3.1415926, 2.275, 0) with a function value of 0.397887.
+with the true minimum at (1,1,1,1) having a function value of 0.
+Given 1000 function evaluations, this result is not competitive to continuous optimizers if we would drop the integral restriction for ``x2``, ``x3``, and ``x4``.
+Continuous optimization allows to estimate and exploit gradients which can lead to a much faster convergence towards a local optimum.
+But the purpose of this quickstart guide is solely to introduce how to use pySMAC rather than showing an interesting example.
-But the purpose of this quickstart guide was soley to introduce how to use pySMAC rather than showing an interesting example.
+The strength of pySMAC become more visible in more complicated cases that are usually infeasible for standard optimizers.